Skip to main content

 Exercise 4.
 There are some social contexts where using swear words is offensive, and others where swearing is acceptable.
 Give an example of at least one of each kind of context, and for each context, describe the role that swearing plays in terms of face.
 In each context, is positive or negative face threatened or enhanced?

-This page titled 2.8: Exercise your linguistics skills is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.8: Exercise your linguistics skills is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Catherine Anderson, Bronwyn Bjorkman, Derek Denis, Julianne Doner, Margaret Grant, Nathan Sanders, and Ai Taniguchi (eCampusOntario) via source content that was edited to the style and standards of the LibreTexts platform.